reema0814/Azure-Synapse-Analytics-Day/07-power-bi-integration.md

    ![Selecting Power BI datasets in the Develop panel](media/ex03-pbi-menu.png "Select Power BI datasets")

-   > The second node, named `PowerBIWorkspace<UniqueId>`, is the Power BI workspace added to your Synapse workspace as a linked service.
+   > The second node, named **PowerBIWorkspace<inject key="DeploymentID" enableCopy="false" />**, is the Power BI workspace added to your Synapse workspace as a linked service.

 3. Select **New Power BI dataset** within the panel that appears.